-Adcetris is a prescription drug approved by the Food and Drug Administration (FDA) to treat several types of lymphoma including classical Hodgkin lymphoma, anaplastic large cell lymphoma, peripheral T-cell lymphoma, and mycosis fungoides.
+Adcetris is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat several types of lymphoma in adults including classical Hodgkin lymphoma, anaplastic large cell lymphoma, peripheral T-cell lymphoma, and mycosis fungoides.
 In most cases, Adcetris is indicated for use after other treatments have failed.
 Adcetris is usually prescribed in combination with other anti-lymphoma drugs such as Adriamycin, Vinblastine, and DTIC-Dome, or Cytoxan, Adriamycin, and corticosteroids.
-Adcetris is also known by its drug name, Brentuximab vedotin.
+Adcetris is also known by its drug name, brentuximab vedotin.

 Adcetris is used in immunotherapy for cancer.
 Adcetris is an antibody-drug conjugate consisting of two parts.
 Brentuximab is a biologic drug, a genetically engineered protein, or antibody, that targets the CD30 protein on lymphoma cells.
 Vedotin is a powerful anti-cancer drug too toxic to be administered on its own.
-In combination, the two molecules deliver the drug directly to lymphoma cells, where it causes cell death.
+In combination, the two molecules are believed to work by delivering the drug directly to lymphoma cells, where it causes cell death.

 How do I take it?

 Adcetris is administered as an intravenous infusion once every three weeks.

 Adcetris comes in the form of a single-dose vial.

 The FDA-approved label for Adcetris lists common side effects including fever, fatigue, upper respiratory infection, nausea, vomiting, diarrhea, constipation, abdominal pain, neuropathy (nerve pain, tingling, or pins-and-needles sensation in the extremities), hair loss, weight loss, anemia, and sores in the mouth and on mucous membranes that line the digestive tract.